jedejong3/ThingComparer/README.md

 for emulator installation instructions.

 #### Mobile Device
-To run the app on an Android phone, first add the android platform to cordova: `cordova platform add android` Then connect the mobile device to your computer and run `ionic cordova run android`
+To run the app on an Android phone, first add the android platform to cordova: `cordova platform add android`.
+Then connect the mobile device to your computer and run `ionic cordova run android`.

 ## About